 Drew will be outlining the programs that the Green Initiative has been working on for both Wilton Manors and Oakland Park.
 Beyond Pesticides is currently analyzing soil for 2 parks in Wilton Manors (Colohatchee Park and Mikel Park) and 2 parks in Oakland Park (Stevens Field and Wimberly Field).
 Soil samples have been taken from all 4 parks and are being analyzed by a lab to determine it's current status.
 Once the results are received, Beyond Pesticides will prepare a report on the land and what will be needed to bring the ground to a completely organic state.
 Additionally Drew, will give and overview of Beyond Pesticides.

-February 17, 2021 - From porcelain flowers to vines, fruits and groundcovers: Exploring the vast unrealized potential of Ficus and Clusia in horticulture
+February 17, 2021 - Exploring the vast unrealized potential of Ficus and Clusia in horticulture

 Watch our Recorded Live Broadcast

 When Florida gardeners hear of Ficus, they tend to think of giant banyans that loom over houses and destroy sidewalks.
 Mention of Clusia conjures images of dense green hedges of the ubiquitous Clusia flava.
 However, FIcus (with over 800 species) and Clusia (with 300-400 species) are amazingly diverse genera that provide some of the most promising new additions to tropical landscapes.
 During this presentation we will explore the diverse ways to be a fig, from giant trees to tiny epiphytes, groundcovers and delicate vines.
 We will also explore some exciting Clusia species with exceptional form and striking flowers that should be given greater consideration in tropical gardens.